-To lift the boat and place it on davits, use the factory fitted lifting eyes only.
+To lift the boat and place it on davits, use the factory fitted lifting eyes only, or have them installed by your Dealer if the boat is not equipped.
 Use only certified and rated lifting slings, appropriate for your boat and motor weight.